 It’s particularly important to control the humidity if you have an ensuite shower room as showering creates a lot of steam.
-Always ensure the ensuite extractor fan is on while showering and for 10 minutes afterwards and if your room still feels humid then open your window for a few minutes.
+Always ensure the ensuite extractor fan is on while showering and for at least 10 minutes afterwards.
+If your room still feels humid then open your window for a few minutes.

 Reuse and Recycle